jostylr/role-dnd-hybrid/src/fudge.md

 Fudge points can also be exchanged for healing: 3 points for removing hurt, 6 for removing very hurt, 9 for removing nearly incapicitated, and 12 for avoiding death.

 Another way to advance in a skill is to roll great success for use of the skill.
-The first level requires rolling a +2, the second +3, the third a +3 then a second 4d roll of 0 or better, then +3/+1, +3/+2, +3/+3...
+The first level requires rolling a +2, the second +3, the third a +3 and using a fudge point to then do a second 4d roll of +1 or better, then +3/+2, +3/+3, +3/+3/+1, ...
 Want the excitement of possible advancement to happen with it not happening too quickly.

 Skills should generally be at the level found in GURPS.
 Skills are generally put into a category, governed by an attribute or two.
 The better the skills in the category, the better the attribute; attributes are derived for the most part.
 Intially, they are all set at Mediocre.
 The highest an attribute can be is the top skill using the attribute.
 Each time a character advances in a skill, one can roll to see if the attribute is gained (no higher than the skill level that got advanced); need to roll +3 or better.